tudorelu/pyjuque/README.md

 At `pyjuque/Engine/BotController.py`.

 A module which will handle the buying and selling of assets, given simple or more advanced rules, allowing us to run a strategy indefinitely.
 Checkout this [example](/examples/try_BotController.py).

+[In Progress], creating a universal bot controller `pyjuque/Engine/UniversalBotController.py` which uses for the exchange integration.

+A module which will handle the buying and selling of assets, given simple or more advanced rules, allowing us to run a strategy indefinitely.
+Checkout this [example](/examples/TryUniversalBotController.py).

 ##### Current Features:
 - Placing Entry (Buy) Orders on Signal